HubRise/website/content/apps/lightspeed-restaurant/faqs/en/create-ref-codes.md

 ## Service Types

-Service types are called _account profiles_ on Lightspeed.
+Service types are called **Account profiles** on Lightspeed.
 To create a service type, follow these steps:

 1. From your Lightspeed back office, select **Configuration**, then select **Settings** > **Account profiles**.
 1. Click **Add an account profile**, then click **OK**.